 Good customer service matters.
 We have all heard stories from other businesses of how bad customer service has lost customers and clients, sometimes even loyal, long-term customers.
-Eight out of ten customers say they have stopped doing business with a company because of bad customer service.
+Indeed, eight out of ten customers say they have stopped doing business with a company because of bad customer service.
 That is something your business wants to avoid, and there is an easy solution.

-Find a great customer service advisor for your business.
+What does a customer service advisor do?

 Communication is essential, but doing it right means creating a rapport with your customers.
 It is not about sales talk, jargon or buzzwords.
 Customers want to be treated with respect, and that means your customer service advisor must focus on putting people first.

-They must be comfortable on the phone, ensuring they sound natural speaking to your client and focusing entirely on them.
-They should never sound like they are in a rush because your customers will notice.
+They must be comfortable on the phone, ensuring they sound natural speaking to your clients and focusing entirely on them.
+They should never sound like they are in a rush, because your customers will notice.
 If your business has regular callers, your ideal customer service advisor will get to know them on a personal level, including being on a first name basis and being aware of certain aspects of their life that could affect their relationship with your business.

 No matter what business you are, problems will arise, and customers will ring up to find out what is wrong.
 No customer enjoys being passed along the chain when they have a problem.
-They want it sorting as efficiently as possible, not left on hold several times along the way.
+They want it sorted as efficiently as possible, not left on hold several times along the way.

-Finally, no scripts.
+Finally – no scripts.
 Customers know the difference between genuine assistance and a hollow script.
 Allow your advisor to help the customer the best way possible and if they require a script, then offer that assistance, otherwise, keep the pitches and scripts away from the telephone.

 There are always tales from customers about their experiences with customer services who do not appear to have listened to them at all and instead try to either sell them another service (not when they are angry at you) and pass them along to someone else who actually cannot help them.
 That confusion can be deadly to your relationship with your customers.